 The nine-episode Watchmen TV series, however, will actually take place 34 years after the end of the comic series, in an alternate 2019 America that swaps out modern conveniences like the internet or smartphones for a culture of masked, vigilante justice.

-The Watchmen TV series is being produced by Warner Bros and DC Entertainment, and broadcast by HBO – which will likely want the show to prop up viewer numbers before the Game of Thrones Prequel lands in 2020.
-Screenwriter and producer Damon Lidelof (Lost, Prometheus) has created the TV series.
+The Watchmen TV series is being produced by Warner Bros and DC Entertainment, and broadcast by HBO – which will likely want the show to prop up viewer numbers before the Game of Thrones Prequel lands in 2020 (along with the entire Studio Ghibli catalogue).
+Screenwriter and producer Damon Lidelof (Lost, Prometheus, The Leftovers) has created the TV series.

 Cut to the chase